LePips/SFIcons/README.md

 ## Usage

-Create an `SFIcon` definition and use within an `SFIconview`.
-Text modifiers still apply to the underlying `SFSymbol` image and `Text`.
+Simply create an `SFIcon` and use within an `SFIconview`.
+Modifiers still apply to the underlying SFSymbol `Image` and `Text` for further native customization.

 ```swift
 let sfIcon: SFIcon = SFIcon(